Healthy Apple Cinnamon Butterscotch Snack Cake

 To make this even more decadent, top with my Classic White Icing!

 Why is a baker’s scale important?
-Because I always make my desserts with one (especially the baked goods) and for three reasons:
+Because I always make my desserts with one.
+Especially the baked goods, and for 3 good reasons:

 - Baking is a very precise practice.
 For example, flour is a very temperamental ingredient.
 One cup of flour will weigh a certain amount on a humid day and a different amount on a dry day.
 The weighing of ingredients allows the results I get in my kitchen to be almost identical to the results you will get in your kitchen.